Italian risk premium returns to pre ECB emergency purchase levels

-Italian bonds gave up all the gains they made since the European Central Bank launched an emergency stimulus programme to tackle the economic impact of coronavirus, as investor concerns about the lack of a coordinated euro zone response escalated further.
-The country's debt came under further pressure on Wednesday as disappointment with the Eurogroup's response package continued and the announcement of changes to the country's funding programme which increased the prospect of Rome adding to its debt pile.
+Italian bonds gave up all the gains they made since the European Central Bank launched an emergency stimulus programme to tackle the economic impact of coronavirus, as investor concerns about the lack of a coordinated euro zone response deepened.
+The country's debt came under further pressure on Wednesday as disappointment with the Eurogroup's response package continued and the announcement of changes to its funding programme, which increased the prospect of Rome adding to its debt pile.

 Euro zone finance ministers agreed a half-a-trillion euro plan to support coronavirus-hit economies last week.
 However, to the disappointment of several states led by Italy, the deal did not mention using joint debt to finance the economic recovery.
 Without joint debt issuance, coronavirus stimulus would only add to the debt of Southern European states, which has raised concern about debt sustainability, particularly in Italy.

-The gap with Germany's 10-year bond yield, effectively the risk premium Italy pays investors, rose as high as 240 bps , the highest since March 19, which was the day after the ECB unveiled its Pandemic Emergency Purchase Programme, before which the premium had risen as high as 319 bps.
-It was last at around 230 bps.
+The gap with Germany's 10-year bond yield, effectively the risk premium Italy pays investors, rose as high as 240 bps , the highest since March 19, which was the day after the ECB announced its Pandemic Emergency Purchase Programme, before which the premium had risen as high as 319 bps.
+It was last at around 222 bps.
 Italy's 2-year bond yield rose to as high as 1.15%, breaching the 1% level for the first time since the programme was announced.
-It was last up 16 basis points at 0.99% .
-10-year yields were last up 7 bps at 1.86% after rising to nearly 2% earlier.
+It was last up 5 basis points at 1.098% .
+10-year yields were last flat at 1.912% after rising to nearly 2% earlier.

 Italy will hold larger debt auctions and may resort to more costly syndicated placements for shorter-dated bonds as it ramps up spending to fight the health crisis, the Treasury said on Tuesday, although this was already largely priced in, analysts said.
 Other Southern European sovereigns have also come under pressure.